#MorePeopleSinging

 Empowering every voice.

-Choral singing is a human practice โ€” for choralists, for conductors, and for the communities they serve.
+Choral singing is a human practice — for choralists, for conductors, and for the communities they serve.

-At Choir Baton, we believe the transformative power of choral singing belongs to everyone โ€” from adults discovering their voices for the first time, to conductors shaping the next room they walk into.
+At ChoirBaton, we believe that the transformative power of choral singing belongs to everyone — from the adults discovering their voices for the first time, to the conductors shaping the next room they walk into.
 Three interconnected pillars.
 One growing movement.
 A practice that was always meant to be yours.

-Three positions, one practice
+Three paths, one practice

-Three rooms in the same house.
+Three paths into the same practice.

 For choralists